Skip to main content

 As the cost of health and benefits programmes continues to soar, it is imperative for employers to take steps to actively manage them.

 As the cost of health and benefits programmes continues to soar, it is imperative for employers to take steps to actively manage them.
-While protecting the health and well-being of their workforces, they also need to evolve the rewards mix to optimise spending and maximize return on investment.
+While protecting the health and well-being of their workforces, they also need to evolve the rewards mix to optimise spending and maximise return on investment.
 At the same time, organisations are coming under increasing regulatory and legislative pressures, making it even more important to identify and get ahead of any emerging gaps in the governance of their rewards programmes.

 The relentless surge of health and benefits costs is the number-one people risk for HR and risk professionals across the world right now, according to our People Risk 2024 research involving 4,575 HR and risk professionals.
 Global medical trends have seen double-digit increases every year since 2021.
-And our research shows they are projected to rise by a further 11.7% in 2024, fueled by growing medical inflation, altered treatment mixes, advances in health technology and increased rates of utilisation following the COVID-19 pandemic.
+And our research shows they are projected to rise by a further 11.7% in 2024, fuelled by growing medical inflation, altered treatment mixes, advances in health technology and increased rates of utilisation following the COVID-19 pandemic.

 The situation is causing anxiety among employers that, for years, have built their rewards programmes around core health benefits.
 Leaders are starting to ask themselves: “If our health benefits become too expensive to provide, how can we possibly fill the gap?
 What is the role of the employer?
-How do we manage our organizational health risks?
+How do we manage our organisational health risks?
 How will we continue to attract, retain and engage our top talent?”

 Meanwhile, significant regulatory and legislative changes are putting even greater pressure on organisations.
 Rewards teams find themselves working within rapidly changing boundaries, with new rules around pay transparency, pension plan enrollment and retirement investment funds impacting employers across many regions, including the EU, US, UK, Canada, Brazil and Australia.